geiszla/BoxHero/README.md

 #### Start server
 1. Navigate to the project files using a command line utility.
 2. Enter "yarn start" to start the server.
-4. If you install the server for production use (i.e. you don't want to edit it) open a new terminal, navigate to the project files and enter "node build_client.js" and jump to "[Visit website](#visit-the-website)" section.
+3. If you install the server for production use (i.e. you don't want to edit the webapp) open a new terminal, navigate to the project files and enter "node build_client.js".
+Then jump to "[Visit website](#visit-the-website)" section.

 #### Start editing
 1. Navigate to the project files using a command line utility.
 2. Enter "yarn run edit" to start monitoring the changes in code and automatically regenerate the application for the server.
 3. Before every git push enter "standard-react --fix" to fix syntactic and semantic errors in JavaScript files (may have to run the command multiple times to fix all issues).
 4. Fix other issues, which couldn't be automatically solved, reported by the previous command.
+5. Optionally turn on LivePage extension by clicking on its icon in the chrome extenstion bar (see install instructions above).

 ### With Visual Studio Code
 See setup instructions above.